DominicMachado/DominicMachado.github.io/docs/latn-101-f20/module-2.md

 ### Monday, September 21
 - Ablative of Agent
 - **Homework (due before class)**: Watch Prof. Joseph's [short video] on the ablative case and review the section from our textbook on [passive sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/#passive-sentences), paying particular attention to the use of the ablative case.
-Please write down the nominative, genitive, and ablative singular and plural of magnus dux, haec terra, and id regnum and bring it to class.
+Please write down the nominative, genitive, and ablative singular and plural of *magnus dux*, *haec terra*, and *id regnum* and bring it to class.

 ### Wednesday, September 23
 - Sentence Type 1: Transitive
 - Accusative and Dative Cases
-- **Homework (due before class)**: Watch Professor Smith's [short video] on the accusative and dative and read the sections on [transitive sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/#transitive-sentences) Make charts that show all five cases for *magnus dux*, *haec terra*, and *id regnum* and bring it to class.
+- **Homework (due before class)**: Watch Professor Smith's [short video] on the accusative and dative and read the sections on [transitive sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/#transitive-sentences).
+Make charts that show all five cases for *magnus dux*, *haec terra*, and *id regnum* and bring it to class.

 ### Friday, September 25
 - *sum, esse, fui*